govuk-one-login/mobile-wallet-cri-test-harness/README.md

   - `CRI_DOMAIN`: domain of the credential issuer under test
   - `WALLET_SUBJECT_ID`: dummy wallet identifier
   - `CLIENT_ID`: dummy test client ID
+  - `HAS_NOTIFICATION_ENDPOINT`: boolean indicating whether the CRI implements the notification endpoint - defaults to `"true"`

 - The script will:
    - Build a Docker image (`test-harness`) containing all dependencies and test code.